-What is Valpo’s policy regarding applicants who have taken the LSAT multiple times? (i.e. look at the highest score, most recent score, become concerned if they retake it numerous times and don’t raise their score by at least X points)
+What is Valpo’s policy regarding applicants who take the LSAT multiple times? (i.e. look at the highest score, most recent score, become concerned if they retake it numerous times and don’t raise their score by at least X points)

 All scores are averaged.